by Christopher Martin Thomas

 Richard Dawkins, who regards orthodox Christian teaching on the atonement as 'vicious, sado-masochistic and repellent'

-Films/TV dwelling on the subject of the cross keeping the devil, or dracula, away – making an aspect of the truth into something mythical, unreal and entertaining
+Films/TV dwelling on the idea of the cross keeping the devil, or dracula, away – making an aspect of the truth into something mythical, unreal and entertaining

 Now back to something positive: the power of the cross.